kaloyan-marinov/appointment-booker/README.md

   USER_2_PASSWORD=pass2 \
   ~/.meteor/meteor run
 ```

+<u>the preceding command</u> creates:

+- a MongoDB database;
+- a Meteor.js server and a Meteor.js client;
+- 2 users in the MongoDB database; and
+- 20 appointments for each of those users (also in the database);

+---

 if your development machine is running a Linux OS,
 you can use the following command in order to